The Lunar Nodes are the two points in the sky where the Moon’s orbit intersects the Ecliptic.

 Astrology is geocentric.
 That means, even though we realize the Sun does not orbit the Earth, the Earth is at the center of the astrological chart.
 Thus, Earth is our frame of reference.

 The Moon’s orbit around the Earth is not the same as the ecliptic.
 You could visualize them as two giant hula hoops, one inside the other, held at an angle.
-The Moon’s orbit intersects the Ecliptic in two places— these are called the Moon’s North and South Nodes.
+The Moon’s orbit intersects the Ecliptic in two places— these are called the Lunar Nodes.

 The Moon’s North and South Nodes nearly always move in retrograde, meaning they travel backward through the Zodiac.
 They make a complete circle through the 12 signs every 18 years.

 When the New Moons and Full Moons happen near the Moon’s North or South Node, eclipses happen.
 That is because the Earth, Sun, and Moon are lined up so precisely that the Sun casts a shadow.
 In the case of a Solar Eclipse, the shadow falls on the Earth.
 In a Lunar Eclipse, the shadow falls on the Moon.